Peugeot CEO faces union-led calls to renounce pension

-PARIS PSA Peugeot Citroen's (PEUP.PA) outgoing chief executive faced calls on Wednesday to give up part of his 310,000 euro (257,858.55 pounds) pension when he steps down in 2014, three years before the end of his current contract.
+PARIS Nov 27 PSA Peugeot Citroen's outgoing chief executive faced calls on Wednesday to give up part of his 310,000 euro ($420,000) pension when he steps down in 2014, three years before the end of his current contract.

 In keeping with company practice, Varin will receive no severance payment when he leaves the group, unlike most of his counterparts at other major French companies, Peugeot has said.